-Discover how to make chicken scallopini in no time with this easy and delicious recipe.
-This gourmet chicken recipe is so tasty, yet so simple!
+Chicken Scallopini is gourmet chicken recipe is so tasty, yet so simple!
+An inspiration from Veal Scallopini made with capers, lemon and fresh herbs, this chicken recipe is SO GOOD!
 Here are all the tips and step by step for making a flavorful Chicken Scallopini that you’ll make endlessly!

 Bursting with a lemon caper sauce, it’s both tasty and refreshing.
-Similar to my ever so popular on Google and Pinterest Veal Scallopini–this recipe is a MUST make!
+Similar to my ever so popular on Google and Pinterest Veal Scallopini which is a MUST make!

 What is Chicken Scallopini?

-Chicken scallopini is an American-Italian dish with flavors reminiscent of a classic marsala.
+Chicken scallopini is an American Italian dish with flavors reminiscent of a classic marsala.
 It consists of thin slices of chicken cutlets cooked with herbs and a buttery sauce.
+Not necessarily a product of Italy, it has made it’s way with Italian Americans to our kitchens and we love it!

 The chicken breast is butterflied so thin that it cooks quickly, ensuring that the flavors meld together into a delicious and tender meal.
 It’s often served with a side of pasta or potatoes and a green vegetable for a complete and balanced dinner.